RikoNyberg/meal_planner/README.md

 1. Total calories per day should be as close to 2000 kcal as possible.
 - The system is capable to produce exact number but due to roundings and unclear energy calculations (see Details section 7.) these are not always exactly 2000 kcal.
 2. Energy division by macronutrients, as accurately as possible:
-- 50 % of energy should be from carbs - Done
+- 50 % of energy should be from carbs
-- 30 % from proteins - Done
+- 30 % from proteins
-- 20 % from fat - Done
+- 20 % from fat
 3. At least 20 g of fiber per day
 - Due to rounding error, this might sometimes be under 20g and hence, the requirement is currently 25g in the algorithm.
 4. At most 500 g of a single food item per day